-The study also reviews the role of fisheries in food security in the Coral Triangle, and emphasizes the key challenges and drivers of change, which are trade, urbanisation, population growth and geographical differences.
+The study, published in Marine policy, also reviews the role of fisheries in food security in the Coral Triangle and emphasizes the key challenges and drivers of change, which are trade, urbanization, population growth and geographical differences.